ryanpcmcquen/scrollEvents/API.md

     scrollEvents('.foo').whenDistance(10).changeClass('unscrolled', 'scrolled10').whenElementEnters('.bar').changeText('unscrolled', '.bar enters the viewport').whenElementHitsTop('.bar').changeText('.bar enters the viewport', '.bar hits top');

 We also added a new property: `useViewportHeight`.
 The default behavior is to have it enabled (`true`).
 What that means, is that when you use a selector as the `breakPoint` argument, the viewport height is added to the calculation.
-So if you have a box with the class `box` (:neutral_face:), the scrollEvent will trigger when `box` enters the viewport, not when it reaches the top of the page.
+So if you have a box with the class `box` ... :neutral_face: ... the scrollEvent will trigger when `box` enters the viewport, not when it reaches the top of the page.
 This behavior may cause some slight breakage if you have been using `0.8.0` or `0.9.0` and you got used to that.
 To disable it, just have this at the top of your JS file:

     scrollEvents.useViewportHeight = false;